-In the journey through infertility treatment, some women learn they have a gynecological issue interfering with their ability to conceive that can be corrected through a surgical procedure.
+In their journeys through infertility treatment, some women learn they have an issue interfering with their ability to conceive that can be corrected through a surgical procedure.

 “What’s unique is the continuity of care we offer patients,” says Pinar Kodaman, MD, PhD, director of the Advanced Endoscopic Reproductive Surgery Program.
 “A woman might come to us for management of a condition such as fibroids.
 She will have surgery, and then we will work with her at the Yale Fertility Center to help her achieve pregnancy.
 Down the road, if she needs a hysterectomy, we can do that, too.”

 What are the benefits of minimally invasive surgery for reproductive health?

 New surgical techniques and technologies allow the majority of gynecologic surgical procedures to be performed in a minimally invasive fashion.
 This approach uses small (or sometimes no) incisions, is less invasive than traditional open surgery and often allows patients to go home the same day.
 Recovery and healing tend to be quicker, too.

 Minimally invasive surgery is often appropriate for women with such conditions as ovarian cysts, scar tissue, polyps, and developmental anomalies of the reproductive tract.
 It’s also used for fibroids, which are benign growths of the uterus that are a common cause of infertility, pregnancy loss and pregnancy complications.